azatsarynnyy/docs/ext.md

 ## Developing of a Che plugin
 ### Running
+There's an assembly with Basic Che IDE included
+To quick try your plugin you can
-To try your plugin with Che IDE:
+You can quick try your plugin with Basic Che IDE.
 1. Build Che plugin with `mvn clean install`.
 2. Start Basic Che (minimal assembly) with your plugin included:
 ```